-"We're not," snickered James.
-"She was picked up this afternoon by the Aurors.
+“We're not,” snickered James.
+“She was picked up this afternoon by the Aurors.
 Seems like you left too large a breadcrumb trail, Namken.
-Really, how idiotic was it of you to show your face to Scorpius and Lily?
-You know Scorpius of all people would recognize you.
-Considering the fact that your plan's only been activated for less than 24 hours and we're already got your mum, it seems like you're doing a pretty poor job with this whole revenge thing."
+Considering that your plan has only been activated for less than 24 hours and we're already got your mum, it seems like you're doing a pretty poor job with this whole revenge thing.”

-"You shut your fucking mouth!" roared Parker.
+“You shut your fucking mouth!” roared Parker.
 He didn’t need this taunting.
-Besides, he did have his reasons for showing himself to Scorpius, and they would be revealed in good time.
-"Don't test me.
+“Don't test me.
 Do not push me.
 I am the one calling the shots here, Potter.
 Or do you need reminding?
 Shall I remind you that your brother lies in a hospital with no means of being saved?
 Need I remind you that I am the only one who has the power to save him?!
-I'd be careful what you say, because all I have to do is stab another family member - perhaps leave the wound a little deeper this time - and they'll be wiped off the grid like poor Albus soon will be."
+I'd be careful what you say because all I have to do is stab another family member—perhaps leave the wound a little deeper this time—and they'll be wiped off the grid like poor Albus soon will be.”

 Harry and James both tensed at that statement.
 What did he mean by it?
 Parker's lips tugged up into his perfected smirk, and he pulled a coin from his pocket.
 He rubbed it twice with two fingers, and it began to glow in his hand.
 Only a few moments later, the familiar crack of apparation sounded the arrival of another party, having been summoned by Parker's coin call.